Serving Canines & Humans Alike, 1 Veteran – 1 Dog at a Time

 - 2017 – A second class providing service dog training to veterans at American River College began September 2017.

 - 2017 – Outdoor service dog training classes are held in the Special Needs Area with Terry Sandhoff, Master Trainer, 4Paws2Freedom.

 - 2017 – A new group service dog training class for veterans was funded and began at Pet Food Express in the fall.

-- 2018 – Group service dog training class will begin in March and the third class for American River College Veterans will begin in the Fall.
+- 2018 – Group service dog training class begin in June and the third class for American River College Veterans will begin in the Fall.